OpenClassrooms-Student-Center/Project-10-Bank-API/.github/ISSUE_TEMPLATE/login-feature.md

 ---
-name: Login Feature
+name: Login Requirement
-about: User can login to the system
+about: Issue for the login requirement
-title: ''
+title: User can login to the system
 labels: ''
 assignees: ''
 ---

 A user should be able to: